AnonymousPlanet/thgtoa/guide.md

 Notes:
 ------

-If you still don't think these informations are being used by various actors to track you, you can see some statistics for yourself for some platforms and keep in mind those are only accounting for the "lawful" data requests and won't count things like PRISM^52^, MUSCULAR^52^ or XKEYSCORE^50^:
+If you still don't think these informations are being used by various actors to track you, you can see some statistics for yourself for some platforms and keep in mind those are only accounting for the "lawful" data requests and won't count things like PRISM, MUSCULAR or XKEYSCORE explained earlier:

 -   Google Transparency Report <https://transparencyreport.google.com/user-data/overview>